Interim guidance on the use of rapid antigen detection tests for the identification of SARS-CoV-2 infection

 Overview

 This document provides interim guidance on the use of rapid antigen detection tests (RADT) for severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-This is a rapidly evolving field as new tests and technologies come to market through the regulatory process and data on performance and utility increase.
 These guidelines were developed in collaboration with provincial and territorial public health authorities and will be updated periodically as the science evolves.

-This document is an update of the original version released in February 2021.
+This document is the second update of the original version released in February 2021 (updated in July 2022).
 The use of RADTs for SARS-CoV-2 testing evolved significantly starting in December 2021 as the Omicron variant became the dominant strain.
 This prompted both an update to this document, as well the development of a technical bulletin to enable a more nimble process to provide information on rapid testing.Footnote 1

 Executive summary